astropy/astropy-APEs/APE5.rst

-The description below and the API associated with this APE present an approach that addresses these concerns by separating `coordinates` functionality into a few different class heirarchies, and using it to re-organize (without wasting) the existing code base.
+The description below and the API associated with this APE present an approach that addresses these concerns by separating `coordinates` functionality into a few different class hierarchies, and using it to re-organize (without wasting) the existing code base.